Tensaku

 Quick start

-Pipe a screenshot into Tensaku from any Wayland screenshot tool.
+1. Get a screenshot into Tensaku

-grim -g "$(slurp)" - | tensaku --filename -
+grim -g "$(slurp)" - | tensaku -f -

-grim - | tensaku --filename -
+Or grab the whole screen: grim - | tensaku -f -

 Screenshots